Soft pink blushed clouds and skies of baby blue,

-Sun kissed of rose, the tip top distant trees;
+Sun kissed of rose, the crests of distant trees;

 Sweet feathered warblers croon fair loves to woo

-While cherub buds soft sway upon the breeze.
+While cherub buds do sway upon the breeze.

 The last of winters’ blight dissolves in tears